PieterbasNagengast/Azure-HubSpoke-LabBuilder/README.md

 - Multi Subscription deployment.
 You can now specify different Subscriptions for HUB, Spokes and Onprem deployments
 - Virtual machine Sizes.
 You can now specify different VM Sizes for HUB, Spokes and OnPrem deployments
 - Vitual machine Os Types.
 You can now specify Windows or Linux for HUB, Spokes and OnPrem deployments
+- Bastion Host SKU Types.
+You van noew specify Bastion SKU Basic or Standard for HUB, Spokes and OnPrem deployments
 - Updated this ReadMe file

 ### June 2022 updates